Shuttle/shuttle-esb/extensions-sql-server.md

 A Sql Server based `ISubscriptionManager` implementation is also provided.
 The subscription manager caches all subscriptions forever so should a new subscriber be added be sure to restart the publisher endpoint service.

-# DeferredMessageQueue
+# IdempotenceService

-A `IDeferredMessageQueue` implementation is also available for Sql Server.
+A `IIdempotenceService` implementation is also available for Sql Server.